 Turkey that has been cooked once, such as your holiday meal, is also much more likely to go bad than turkey that is raw.
 This could lead to your dog developing issues such as salmonella.
 Besides the fact that this could lead to a very sick pet, there is also the fact that such a condition in a dog can also be passed to the humans around them.

 Is Turkey Better for Younger or Older Dogs?

 In most cases, a turkey will be better for older than younger dogs.
-This is not to say that you can’t give little bits of ground-up turkey to a puppy or young dog.
+This is not to say that you can’t add little bits of ground-up turkey to puppy food for young dogs.
 But, in general, turkey is much higher in protein, fat, and calories than comparable meats such as chicken or beef.
 Younger dogs need less of these things than an older dog.